prometheus/prometheus/docs/feature_flags.md

 This has the potential to improve rule group evaluation latency and resource utilization at the expense of adding more concurrent query load.

 The number of concurrent rule evaluations can be configured with `--rules.max-concurrent-rule-evals`, which is set to `4` by default.

+## Experimental new web UI

+Enables the new experimental web UI instead of the old and stable web UI.
+The new UI is a complete rewrite and aims to be cleaner, less cluttered, and more modern under the hood.
+It is not feature complete yet and is still under active development.

+`--enable-feature=new-ui`